 Jason Lee grew up in sunny Southern California playing many sports, but slowly gravitated to volleyball like his Father and sisters who played volleyball at Pepperdine and UCLA respectively.
 In high school he was an All-American junior player and highly sought after recruit.
 In college at Loyola Marymount University he led his Division 1 volleyball program to the highest ranking in the history of the school (#6 nationally).

 As the family grew Jason and his family quickly fell in love with the game of tennis and Jason developed quickly as a high level tennis player.
-Upon seeing Jason and his kids play, many young families have approached Jason to coach their kids.
-Jason is MTM certified and has applied the holistic development process he learned in playing and coaching volleyball as well as the technical philosophies and progressions of both Matt and MTM to become a passionate and successful tennis coach.
+Upon seeing Jason coach his own kids and watching them play, many young families have approached Jason to coach their kids and now he oversees our homeschool and junior team tennis programs.
+Jason is Modern Tennis Method certified and has applied the holistic development process he learned in playing and coaching volleyball as well as the technical philosophies and progressions of both Gabe Jaramillo (Proven Formula) and Oscar Wegner (MTM) to become a passionate and successful tennis coach.
 His approach is holistic and pastoral, caring for the uniqueness of every individual person as well as there overall success in sport and in life.
-Jason has coached USTA Junior Team Tennis for 3 years now and most recently led his 12 and under team to win the Junior Section Championships for all of SoCal.
+Jason has coached USTA Junior Team Tennis for 3 years now and most recently led two teams to victory at the Junior Section Championships for all of SoCal.

 Eric Spiecker comes to Mission Tennis Academy with broad and diverse experience as both a player and coach.
 Eric is MTM certified to go along with being USPTA certified for 10 years.
 Eric played competitively for 3-time state champion New Trier High School in Winnetka IL 1982-1986.
 He then started for the Westmont College tennis team 1987-1990.
 He has coached beginning and tournament level players for over 25 years at clubs including Glenview Tennis Club, Indian Hills Country Club, Northwestern University, The Alisal Tennis Club, and The Paseo Club.